Recycle yoghurt cartons into a cute bird feeder. This is a great project for young kids, with adult supervision.

 This box kite design flies well in moderate winds.
 Run into the wind to launch the kite and add a tail to the spar where the line connects if it needs extra stability.
-While your dad cuts all the pieces needed to make this box kite, you can use craft paints to decorate the fabric for your kite.

 It's a nice gift to make for someone you love, for a special day, or to keep for yourself.

 Use a home made weaving loom to craft scarves, iPod and cellphone covers, hats, doll clothes and more.
 Use this weaving method to make gifts for Mother's Day.
 Ask around to see if anyone has any spare wool for you to use.

 Mom, dad, granny or granddad - This is a rocking crib and it only took a couple of hours to make and then paint.
 It's not a difficult design, but does look lovely once finished.

 What little girl wouldn't like to own her very own princess crown.
 These simple and inexpensive crowns are easy to make using lace and homemade fabric stiffener.

 You can make several different variations of this necklace and they only require a few basic tools.
 The pencils you probably already have at home and you simply chop a few centimetres from the end... if you do this neatly then they will be none the wiser!